ytdai/gvmap/README.md

 ## Zip/Tarball

 1. Download the appropriate zip file or tar.gz file from Github
-2. Unzip the file and change directories into the easySVG directory
+2. Unzip the file and change directories into the gvmap directory
 3. Run `R CMD INSTALL pkg`